-Sound therapy can also help your brain to ‘filter out' tinnitus over time, so that you’re no longer overly aware of it.
+Sound therapy, or sound enrichment, distracts your brain from paying attention to tinnitus sounds, which can help it to 'filter out' tinnitus over time, to the point that it no longer bothers you.
 This process is called habituation.

 Bedside and desktop sound generators